-Description

-Required

-${ m apiVersion}$

-string

-postgres-operator.crunchydata.com/v1beta1

-true

-kind

-string

-PostgresCluster

-true

-metadata

-object

-Refer to the Kubernetes API documentation for the fields of the metadata field.

-true

-spec

-object

-PostgresClusterSpec defines the desired state of PostgresCluster

-false

-status

-object

-PostgresClusterStatus defines the observed state of PostgresCluster

-false

-PostgresCluster.spec Parent

-PostgresClusterSpec defines the desired state of PostgresCluster

-Name

-Type

-Description

-Required

-backups

-object

-PostgreSQL backup configuration

-true

-instances

-Specifies one or more sets of PostgreSQL pods that replicate data for this cluster.

-true

-postgresVersion

-integer

-The major version of PostgreSQL installed in the PostgreSQL image

-true

-${\bf custom Replication TLS Secret}$

-object
+Description Required apiVersion string postgres-operator.crunchydata.com/v1beta1 true kind string PostgresCluster true metadata object Refer to the Kubernetes API documentation for the fields of the metadata field. true spec object PostgresClusterSpec defines the desired state of PostgresCluster false status object PostgresClusterStatus defines the observed state of PostgresCluster false PostgresCluster.spec Parent PostgresClusterSpec defines the desired state of PostgresCluster Name Type Description Required backups object PostgreSQL backup configuration true instances []object Specifies one or more sets of PostgreSQL pods that replicate data for this cluster. true postgresVersion integer The major version of PostgreSQL installed in the PostgreSQL image true custom Replication TLSS ecretobject

 The secret containing the replication client certificates and keys for secure connections to the PostgreSQL server.
 It will need to contain the client TLS certificate, TLS key and the Certificate Authority certificate with the data keys set to tls.crt, tls.key and ca.crt, respectively.
+NOTE: If CustomReplicationClientTLSSecret is provided, CustomTLSSecret MUST be provided and the ca.crt provided must be the same.